-BUS 280 Cooperative Education in Business I
+BUS 280 Business Cooperative Education I

 Provides accounting, business administration, and office administration students with the opportunity to apply classroom theory in an actual work setting in supervised positions related to their majors.
 Approximately 15-20 hours of work per week plus a 50-minute weekly seminar that includes discussion of topics related to success on the job and career exploration.